charlie-vf/the-hobbit-game/README.md

 This project was deployed using Heroku.

 Steps to deploy:
-- Create or login to Heroku account

 - Fork or clone this repository
     - In GitHub, locate the [repository](https://github.com/charlie-vf/the-hobbit-game) and click 'Fork' in the top right
     - This will create a copy of the repo in your account
+- Create or login to Heroku account
-- In Heroku, click 'new' in the top right and select 'new app' from the dropdown
+- Click 'new' in the top right and select 'new app' from the dropdown
 - Give your app a name and click 'Create'
 - Navigate to settings and select 'buildpacks'
 - Add python and node.js, ensuring they are displayed in that order (python above)